mees-van-wel/hexa-center-website/src/routes/guide/system/tipsandtricks/index.md

 Every dropdown field in Hexa Center supports text filtering.
 Dropdown fields have a small `up and down` arrow icon next to them, to make them look slightly different compared to regular text fields.
 Clicking on the field shows all relevant selectable items.
 Typing in text will filter for items containing that text in their name.

 Some examples of dropdown fields.
 The dropdown fields are highlighted in red.

-This example is taken from the `appointment creation` screen in the `calendar addon`
+This example is taken from the `appointment creation` screen in the `calendar addon:`

 ![Example of dropdown fields](/images/guide/tipsandtricks-example-of-dropdown.JPG "Example of dropdown fields")